AgroCoT: A Chain-of-Thought Benchmark for Evaluating Reasoning in Vision-Language Models for Agriculture: Experiment Details

 \textbf{DeepSeek-VL2}~\cite{lu2024deepseek}.
 DeepSeek-VL2 is an open-source VLM family that integrates a vision encoder with a DeepSeek language backbone for general vision-language understanding.
 We evaluate three parameter scales, DeepSeek-VL2-tiny (1B parameters), DeepSeek-VL2-small (2.8B), and DeepSeek-VL2 (4.5B).
 All checkpoints are loaded from the official HuggingFace releases, and inference follows the evaluation script.

-\textbf{InternVL2}~\cite{chen2024expanding}.
-InternVL2 couples a high-capacity vision encoder with an InternLM language model and is trained on web-scale image-text data.
-We use four variants, InternVL2-2B, 4B, 8B, and 26B, to cover a wide range of model sizes.
-The official OpenGVLab implementation is adopted without modification, including tokenizer, image pre-processing, and conversation template.
-For each sample we provide the image and question in the chat format and request CoT reasoning in natural language.
+\textbf{InternVL}~\cite{chen2024expanding}.
+The InternVL family couples a high-capacity vision encoder with an InternLM language model and is trained on web-scale image-text data.
+We evaluate two generations, InternVL2.5 and InternVL3, covering a wide range of model sizes: InternVL2.5-2B, 4B, 8B, 26B and InternVL3-2B, 8B, 14B, 38B.
+In addition, we run InternVL3.5-38B as a newer high-capacity checkpoint in the series that targets stronger multimodal reasoning.
+For all InternVL models, we adopt the official OpenGVLab checkpoints and inference implementation without modification, provide each image and question in the recommended chat format, and keep the same unified CoT prompt to elicit natural-language reasoning.

-\textbf{InternVL3}~\cite{chen2024expanding}.
-InternVL3 is a newer generation of the InternVL series with improved visual encoders and training recipes that target stronger multimodal reasoning.
-We evaluate four models: InternVL3-2B, 8B, 14B, and 38B.
-As with InternVL2, we use the official checkpoints and inference code and keep the same unified CoT prompt.

 \textbf{LLaVA-NeXT}~\cite{liu2024improved}.
 LLaVA-NeXT extends the LLaVA framework with updated language backbones and visual instruction tuning.
 We include four LLaVA-NeXT variants: LLaVA-NeXT-7B-Mistral, 8B, 13B, and 34B.
 All models are evaluated using the official checkpoints, which pair a CLIP-style vision encoder with different language models.